tarantool/node-tarantool-driver/README.md

 ##Contributions

 It's ok you can do whatever you need.
+I add log options for some technical information it can be help for you.

 ##ToDo